 - Respiratory Mask Fit Certification (valid for two years except for the Paramedic program which is one year).
-This will be arranged by your coordinator and the clinical placement administrative officer.
+For the full time programs except Bridging to University and Practical Nursing IEN programs, the appointments will be arranged by your coordinator and the clinical placement administrative officer.
 You will be notified by email once your appointment has been scheduled.

 - Clinical Pre-Placement Health Form (various components and timeframes).
 Form included in your welcome package or can be picked up at our office located in Room 352 at our Morningside Campus.